-One second you're focused on the task at hand and the next, you're wondering if you should pick up dinner from that new restaurant downtown (even though the service wasn't that great last time) or what the actress from "Xena: Warrior Princess" is doing these days.
+One second you're focused on the task at hand and the next, you're wondering if you should pick up dinner from that new restaurant downtown or wondering what your middle school best friend is up to these days.

-Technology hasn't made distracted driving much safer. iPhone and Apple Carplay users are more than twice as likely than Android users to video-chat, use Instagram, stream video, and take photos and videos while driving.
+Technology hasn't made distracted driving much safer. iPhone users are more than twice as likely as Android users to video-chat, use Instagram, stream video, and take photos or video while driving.

 Though researchers say daydreaming while driving likely can't be completely eliminated, it can be minimized.
 Stay focused and reduce your risk of causing a distracted driving crash by:

 - Frequently changing your gaze.
-When you stare, your peripheral vision narrows and your mind starts to wander—neither of which is ideal while driving.
+When you stare, your peripheral vision narrows and your mind wanders—neither of which is ideal while driving.

 - Playing verbal road games with passengers.
 Games like “I Spy,” which require you to continually scan your surroundings, can help you stay alert and focused on the road.
 They also engage passengers, who often serve as extra sets of eyes and point out hazards.

 - Varying your driving routes.
-Our minds are more prone to wander when our travel routes are repetitive.
-Taking different ways to various destinations can help you stay more focused on the road.
+Our minds are more prone to wander when our commutes are repetitive.
+Taking different routes can help you stay focused on the road.